pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 ## Listing async tasks: `async.list`

 In order to list all active async tasks registered in the backend queue, you can use the command `async.list`.
 Example:

 ```yaml
 pipeline:
   - async.list
 ```

-This command will return you a JSON array with information about all async tasks in `running` or `finished` state.
+This command will return you a JSON array with information about all async tasks.
 Here is an example:

 ```json
 [